 - If the car can be driven, then you may continue with your trip, or return the car to its home location.

-- If the car needs to be towed, call Car Next Door.
+- If the car needs to be towed, call Car Next Door

-Who pays for the fuel tank draining and any repairs?
+Paying for tank draining and repairs

-You will need to pay for the service and for any repairs that need to be made as a result of your putting the wrong fuel in the car.
+You will need to pay for the service and for any repairs that need to be made as a result of you putting the wrong fuel in the car.
 You will also need to pay for towing if required.

 You can either pay Wrong Fuel Rescue on the spot, or, if you are unable to do this, call Car Next Door.
 We will pay it and charge you in your invoice.